 Young children are used to fall, they develop locomotion through endless attempts of standing on their own feet.
 Their soft bodies seem to be made for softening the crash.
 Adults on the other hand are no longer fit to fall all the time, they grow stiffer and injuries take longer to recover.

-The series of photographs wish to address the subject of ‘falling’ with a deliberate ludic turn.
+The photographic series addresses the subject of ‘falling’ with a deliberate ludic turn.
 Can we subvert, defy the fate of our fall and shift moral values associated with it towards a different dimension?
 Does the trajectory, the direction of our movement, really imply a moral decay?
 Can we think of another end result?

 Thanks to all participants: Marlies Adriaanse, Jamsen Law, Mike Rijnierse, Thom Vink, Jessy Rahman, Fazle Shaimahomed, Wen Chin Fu.